P1sec/pycrate/README.md

 * *NAS*: provides two functions to parse any uplink and downlink mobile NAS messages
 * *NASLTE*: provides two functions to parse LTE uplink and downlink NAS messages
 * *NAS5G*: provides one function to parse 5G uplink and downlink mobile NAS messages
-* *PPP*: structures for NCP and LCP protocols used for PPP connection estabishment
+* *PPP*: structures for NCP and LCP protocols used for PPP connection estabishment, as defined in RFC 1661, 1332 and 1334
-* *SCCP*: structures for SCCP user-data and management messages
+* *SCCP*: structures for SCCP user-data and management messages as defined in ITU-T Q.713
+* *ISUP*: structures for ISUP messages as defined in ITU-T Q.763
-* *SIGTRAN*: structures for SIGTRAN (mostly M2PA and M3UA) messages
+* *SIGTRAN*: generic structures for SIGTRAN (i.e. M2UA, M2PA, MTP3 and M3UA) messages
+* *M3UA*: structures dedicated to the M3UA format from RFC 4666
 * *TS102225*: structures for SIM card's Secured Packets from ETSI TS 102.225
 * *TS23038*: structures and routines for SMS encoding from TS 23.038
 * *TS23040_SMS*: structures for the SMS transport protocol from TS 23.040